wizeline/react-apprenticeship/topics/cleancode/readme.md

 - What is clean code?

-Is elegant and efficient,simple and direct, the logic should be straightforward with minimal dependencies and performance close to optimal.
+Is elegant and efficient, simple and direct, the logic should be straightforward with minimal dependencies and performance close to optimal.

 It has meaningful names and it provides one way  rather than many ways for doing one thing.
 Don't contain duplication and Expresses all the design ideas that are in the system, it reads like well-written prose, Clean code does one thing well.